h0ffayyy/jenkinspot/README.md

 ## Configuration

 Jenkinspot runs on 0.0.0.0:5000 in the container by default.
-You can modify these values in `src/jenkinspot.conf`
+You can modify these values in `src/jenkinspot.conf`.
+The default filenames are `server.crt` and `server.key`.
+You can also modify these filenames in the configuration file.

+### SSL
+By default SSL is set to false.
+If you would like to enable SSL, change the value in `src/jenkinspot.conf` to `true` and place your certificate and key in `src/ssl` prior to building the container.
+The default names for the files are `server.crt` and `server.key`, and are also configurable.

 ## Logs